 Another book project with author Paul Rabbitts.
 This is also part of the series of ‘in 50 Buildings’ titles for Amberley Publishing.
-I expect it will be in the shops in early 2021.
+I expect it will be in the shops in Summer 2022.
 Here are a few of the buildings:

 Another book project with author Paul Rabbitts, following successful publication of our ‘Watford in 50 Buildings’.
 The Welwyn book will be in the shops in Autumn 2020.

-Another book project with author Paul Rabbitts.
-This one is part of a series of ‘in 50 Buildings’ titles for Amberley Publishing, which is now in Waterstones in Watford or click HERE to go to the Amazon shop.
+My first co-authored book project with author Paul Rabbitts.
+This one is one of a series of ‘in 50 Buildings’ titles for Amberley Publishing, which is now available in Waterstones in Watford or click HERE to go to the Amazon shop.
 Here’s a selection of the photos.

 I recently completed work with author Paul Rabbitts on a new book about the life and work of Sir Christopher Wren.
 The book has many new photographs of most of Wren’s remaining works, including the well known and less well know survivors.
-Publishing date is 21st February 2019, click on this LINK to go to […]
+Click on this LINK to go to the Amazon store

 ST. VILLA is a smart new restaurant in St. Albans offering a mix of English and European dishes in a spacious contemporary interior.
 I photographed the interior and exterior on opening night for Design House Berkhamsted who built the ST.VILLA website, menus, corporate graphics etc.